bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/walkthrough.md

 }
 ```

-This program seems to be a simple wrapper that just calls some other executables.
+This program is a simple wrapper that just calls other executables.
 But there is one very interesting line:

 ```c
 execl("/usr/bin/chown", "/usr/bin/chown", "-RH", "www-data:", "/var/www/html", NULL);